TheoBendixson/3D-Game-Engine-Template/readme.md

 - Go to my [Itch Store](https://tedbendixson.itch.io/).
 Play one of my games and make a donation.

+Even if you can't make a contribution, you are welcome to contact me with your questions and concerns.
+I understand that not everyone is in that kind of position, and part of my mission is to make game development more open to people who can't afford expensive computers to run the latest version of Unity or other popular game engines.

 As always, thanks for your interest.
 Wishing you the best on your projects